ismailhuntz/Mifare-Windows-Tool-Ex/README.md

+# A Copy from MWTR

+As this are the latest repo on this project, a copy has been made and customize to my own need.

+Original readme below.

+##

-﻿# Mifare Windows Tool Reborn - MWTR
+ # Mifare Windows Tool Reborn - MWTR

 ## Important